A wage garnishment is a seizure of your wages to satisfy a tax debt. The IRS must meet several legal requirements before the IRS can levy your wages.

 You will still have to pay tax on your total wages.

-Our IRS wage garnishment attorneys, lead by lawyer Bill Henry in our Castle Rock office, can help you resolve your back-tax issues.
-Call (303) 688-0944 or Make an Appointment Online Now for a Free Consultation Today to Stop IRS Wage Garnishments
+Our IRS wage garnishment attorneys, lead by lawyer Bill Henry in our Castle Rock office, can help you resolve your back tax issues.
+Call (303) 688-0944 now for a free consultation today to help stop IRS wage garnishments

 What is a levy or IRS garnishment?